AmpersandTarski/documentation/syntax/rule.md

 ## Semantics
 A rule statement defines something that should be true.
 It does not define the enforcement.

+By default rules are invariant rules.
+By preceeding the rule statement with a role specification for this rule, the rule becomes a process rule.

 ### Label?
 The optional label can be a single word or a string (enclosed by double brackets) followed by a colon (`:`).